ninagroop/ninagroop/content/coaching/index.md

 * Do you feel stuck—in a job, in a toxic relationship, in unhealthy habits, or in negative thought patterns?
 * Do you feel powerless—in the workplace, in family dynamics, in the ability to make your life what you want it to be?
 * Do you feel lost and overwhelmed—like you don't know what's next or how to make sense of where you are?
+* Are you trying to envision your future after a major life transition—divorce, death of a loved one, an empty nest?
 * Do you want to live with greater joy and purpose?
 * Do you want to encounter your authentic self and uncover your voice and dreams?